 Edinburgh Clinical Trial Pathway

-Clinical trials requiring dedicated facilities can benefit from the Clinical Research Facility (CRF), which provides state-of-the-art clinical environments, specialised equipment, and trained staff to conduct a variety of clinical studies.
+Clinical trials requiring dedicated facilities can benefit from the Edinburgh Clinical Research Facility (CRF), which provides state-of-the-art clinical environments, specialised equipment, and trained staff to conduct a variety of clinical studies.

 The Edinburgh Research Office (ERO) facilitates funding and grant applications, providing advice on financial aspects, and ensuring compliance with funding bodies’ stipulations.